-SECTION 1 Things to know about getting your medical care covered as a member of our plan 43 Section 1.1 What are "network providers" and "covered services"?
-43 Section 1.2 Basic rules for getting your medical care covered by the plan SECTION 2 Using network and out-of-network providers to get your medical care 44 Section 2.1 You may choose a Primary Care Provider (PCP) to provide and oversee your medical care 44 Section 2.2 How to get care from specialists and other network providers 45 Section 2.3 How to get care from out-of-network providers 46 SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster 47 Section 3.1 Getting care if you have a medical emergency 47 Section 3.2 Getting care when you have an urgent need for services 48 Section 3.3 Getting care during a disaster 49 SECTION 4 What if you are billed directly for the full cost of your covered services?
-49 Section 4.1 You can ask us to pay our share of the cost of covered services 49 Section 4.2 If services are not covered by our plan, you must pay the full cost 49 SECTION 5 How are your medical services covered when you are in a "clinical research study"?
+SECTION 1 Things to know about getting your medical care covered as a member of our plan .
+44 Section 1.1 What are "network providers" and "covered services"?
+44 Section 1.2 Basic rules for getting your medical care covered by the plan 44 SECTION 2 Use providers in the plan's network to get your medical care .
+45 Section 2.1 You may choose a Primary Care Provider (PCP) to provide and oversee your medical care Section 2.2 How to get care from specialists and other network providers 46 Section 2.3 How to get care from out-of-network providers 47 SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster .
+47 Section 3.1 Getting care if you have a medical emergency 47 Section 3.2 Getting care when you have an urgent need for services 48 Section 3.3 Getting care during a disaster 49 SECTION 4 What if you are billed directly for the full cost of your covered services? .
+49 Section 4.1 You can ask us to pay our share of the cost of covered services Section 4.2 If services are not covered by our plan, you must pay the full cost 50 SECTION 5 How are your medical services covered when you are in a "clinical research study"? .
 50 Section 5.1 What is a "clinical research study"?
-50 Section 5.2 When you participate in a clinical research study, who pays for what?
-51 SECTION 6 Rules for getting care covered in a "religious non-medical health care institution" 52 Section 6.1 What is a religious non-medical health care institution?
-52 Section 6.2 Receiving Care From a Religious Non-Medical Health Care Institution 52 SECTION 7 Rules for ownership of durable medical equipment 53 Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?
-53 SECTION 8 Rules for Oxygen Equipment, Supplies, and Maintenance 53 Section 8.1 What oxygen benefits are you entitled to?
-53
+Section 5.2 When you participate in a clinical research study, who pays for what?
+51 SECTION 6 Rules for getting care covered in a "religious non-medical health care institution" .
+52 Section 6.1 What is a religious non-medical health care institution?
+52 Section 6.2 Receiving Care From a Religious Non-Medical Health Care Institution 52 SECTION 7 Rules for ownership of durable medical equipment .
+53 Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?
+53 SECTION 8 Rules for Oxygen Equipment, Supplies, and Maintenance .
+54 Section 8.1 What oxygen benefits are you entitled to?
+54

-2022 Evidence of Coverage for BSW SeniorCare Advantage (PPO) Chapter 3.
-Using the plan's coverage for your medical service ?
-S
+2022 Evidence e of Coverage for BSW SeniorCare Advantage Select Rx (HMO) Chapter 3.
+Using the plan's coverage for your medical services

 Section 8.2 What is your cost sharing?
 Will it change after 36 months?
 54 Section 8.3 What happens if you leave your plan and return to Original Medicare?
-54
+55